arilebedey/nestags/README.md

 ⠀

-This back-end application features are:
+This back-end application features were supposed to be:
 - Adding a tag
 - Attributing tag to parent tag
 - Adding parent tags
 - Fetching all tags from specific parents tags
+- Fetching tree of parent tags of specific child tags
-- Sorting entries by combination of tags
+- Sorting entries by combination of tags (of child and/or parent type)

 Status of the project: unfinished.